grigoriy/payments/README.md

 implementation) for money transfers between accounts.

 ### Notes about the project:
+* API is described in an OpenAPI spec
 * may be invoked by multiple systems and services on behalf of end users
 * avoids using heavy frameworks
 * data store runs in memory